 Do not share this medication with others.

-Laboratory and/or medical tests (such as complete blood count) may be performed periodically to monitor your progress or to check for side effects.
+Lab and/or medical tests (such as complete blood count) may be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 Read the Medication Guide and the Instructions for Use leaflet provided by your pharmacist before you start using secukinumab and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.